Group Classes vs Personal Training: Which Wins for You?

 The most common question I get from prospective members at Persistence Athletics in Belltown is some version of "should I start with group classes or personal training?"

 The honest answer is that both work for most goals.
-The right choice depends on your starting point, goals, budget, and what you need from each session.
-This post is a side-by-side comparison built for the kinds of decisions members actually make.
+The right choice depends on your starting point, your goals, your budget, and what you actually need from each session.
+This is built for the decisions members make standing in our front room at 3025 1st Ave, not a pitch for the more expensive option.

 Table of Contents